edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 ### [HTTPPostJSON](../BuiltIn/#http)
 **Parameters**

-- `Url` - HTTP endpoint to POST the data.
+- `Url` - HTTP endpoint to POST the JSON data.
 - `PersistOnError` - Indicates to persist the data if the POST fails.
 Store and Forward must also be enabled if this is set to "true".
 - `SecretHeaderName` - Optional HTTP header name used when POSTing with authorization token.
 If specified, the Secret Store (Vault or [InsecureSecrets](../GeneralAppServiceConfig/#writable-insecuresecrets)) must contain the `<name>` secret at the specified `SecretPath`.
 - `SecretPath` - Optional  path in the secret store where to token is stored.